 Fitzroy Investment Advisors creates customized asset allocation programs for each of its clients, tailoring to the client's short-term and long-term objectives, risk tolerance, time horizon and liquidity needs.

 The firm primarily provides recommendations on mutual funds, exchange-traded funds (ETFs), pooled investment vehicles and separate investment managers.
 It typically doesn’t give advice on individual securities, though it may refer clients to third parties for advice of that sort.

 The Lubitz Financial Group

-To be a client of this fee-only firm, you’ll need $500,000, which is one of the lowest set account minimums on the list.
+To be a client of this fee-only firm, you’ll need $500,000, which is one of the lowest account minimums on this list.
 The Lubitz Financial Group primarily serves high-net-worth individuals.
 It says that its clients typically seek its services when they’re in a time of transition.

 The firm’s team includes three certified financial planners (CFPs), one certified trust and financial advisor (CTFA), one certified investment management analyst (CIMA) and one accredited estate planner (AEP).

 The Lubitz Financial Group Background

 The Lubitz Financial Group was founded in 1997.
 Linda Lubitz Boone, the firm's founder, president and chief compliance officer, owns 100% of the firm’s stock.

 The Lubitz Financial Group views wealth management as a "lifetime process which includes the act of planning for, and prudently addressing life events."
 The firm's services include investment advisory services, life transition planning and financial planning.
 It provides advice on a wide range of issues, including tax planning, insurance review, education funding planning, retirement planning, estate planning, identification of financial problems and cash flow management.

 The firm offers an introductory meeting free of charge.